Christopher Newport University: Admissions

 In 2022, U.S. News & World Report found that Christopher Newport University admissions were "selective" with an acceptance rate of 89%.
 For over a decade, the university has not required submission of SAT, ACT or CLT scores, but for the many students who still chose to submit scores, the middle 50% of applicants admitted had an SAT score between 1110 and 1320 or an ACT score between 25 and 29.
 There are minimum GPA and rank-in-class requirements for test-optional consideration, but the university uses a holistic review process in admissions that takes many other factors into consideration.

 Rankings

-For 2022-2023, U.S. News & World Report ranked Christopher Newport University #5 overall, #45 for Best Value, tied #11 for Most Innovative, tied #126 in Top Performers on Social Mobility, and #2 in Top Public Schools out of 136 Regional Universities in the South.
+For 2023–2024, U.S. News & World Report ranked Christopher Newport University among 136 Regional Universities in the South to be #7 overall, #43 for Best Value, #13 for Best Undergraduate Teaching, #109 in Top Performers on Social Mobility, and #3 in Top Public Schools.

 Degrees and programs

 Christopher Newport University offers a variety of four-year Bachelor of Science and Bachelor of Arts degrees.
 Graduate programs in applied physics and computer science, environmental science and teaching are also available in five-year bachelor's to master's, as well as traditional formats.
 Academic programs are offered through the College of Arts and Humanities, the College of Natural and Behavioral Sciences, and the College of Social Sciences, including the Joseph W. Luter III School of Business.